SharifCoding/programming-principles/content/Encryption/jstEncrypt.md

 ![JWT](https://cdn.auth0.com/content/jwt/jwt-diagram.png)

 ## Introduction to JSON Web Tokens
 ___A JSON Web Token (JWT) is a JSON object that is defined in RFC 7519 as a safe way to represent a set of information between two parties.
-The token is composed of a header, a payload, and a signature..___
+The token is composed of a header, a payload, and a signature.___

 #### Introduction
 JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with HMAC algorithm) or a public/private key pair using RSA.